wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/9-import-errors.md

 While importing data into Power BI, you may encounter errors resulting from factors such as:

-- Power BI imports from a numerous data source.
+- Power BI imports from a numerous data sources.
 - Each data source might have dozens (and sometimes hundreds) of different error messages.
 - Other components can cause errors, such as hard drives, networks, software services, and operating systems.
 - Data can often not comply with any specific schema.